EvanY14/ftc-tau-18-19/README.md

 2) made the moving more robust by using the isBusy() method instead of an arbitrary wait time
 3) changed the algorithm of detecting blocks so that it is more reliable
 4) added a wait before trying to detect so that tensorflow has time to find all the blocks first

+1/11/19
+- changed vision code to allow only detecting the left 2 minerals to determine the gold location
+- used in the 3rd competition